prtksh/prtksh/README.md

 ![image](https://img.shields.io/badge/IBM%20z/OS-000000?style=for-the-badge&logo=ibm&logoColor=white)
 ![image](https://img.shields.io/badge/Docker-000000?style=for-the-badge&logo=docker&logoColor=white)

+#### _interests_:
+low-level programming, machine leaning, astronomy/astrophysics, bioinformatics

+* if you read this far then it means you respect what i have to say, thanks!
 <!--
 **prtksh/prtksh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.